Show HN: Quadratic – native JavaScript support in a spreadsheet

 [1]: https://www.evaljs.net/

-• Ashwinning 10 months ago
+• Ashwinning a year ago

 This looks really awesome!
 But same question here: